felix2000jp/spring-application-template/README.md

 This project serves as template for new spring applications.
 It follows a modular monolith architecture enforced with the spring modulith package.
 It currently has 3 modules: appusers (for user related stuff), notes (for note related stuff) and shared (for common stuff like configurations).
-Modules can interact with each other either by direct method calls or by events, either way this interactions are all described in `SomeModuleManagement` classes (
+Modules can interact with each other either by direct method calls or by events, either way these interactions are all described in `SomeModuleManagement` classes (
 ex: `AppuserManagement` and `NoteManagement`).
 The spring modulith package enforces the modular monolith architecture with tests - during the context tests a verification of the architecture will be performed.
 For more information on the architecture click on this [link](https://spring.io/projects/spring-modulith).